pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 1. Check your number of pipelines and parallelism settings (`"parallelism_spec"` attribute in your pipeline specification files) against our [limits](../../reference/scaling-limits).
 1. Additionally, your stderr and pipeline logs (`pachctl log -p <pipeline name> --master` or `pachctl log -p <pipeline name> --worker`) should contain one or both of those messages:

-   - **number of pipelines limit exceeded**: Pachyderm Community Edition requires an activation key to create more than 16 total pipelines (you have X).
+   - **number of pipelines limit exceeded**: MLDM Community Edition requires an activation key to create more than 16 total pipelines (you have X).
 Use the command `pachctl license activate` to enter your key.

-       Pachyderm offers readily available activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
+       MLDM offers readily available activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
 Tell us about your project to get one.

    - **max number of workers exceeded**: This pipeline will only create a total of 8 workers (you specified X).
-Pachyderm Community Edition requires an activation key to create pipelines with constant parallelism greater than 8.
+MLDM Community Edition requires an activation key to create pipelines with constant parallelism greater than 8.
 Use the command `pachctl license activate` to enter your key.

-     Pachyderm offers readily available activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
+     MLDM offers readily available activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
 Tell us about your project to get one.

 To lift those limitations, Request an [**Enterprise Edition trial token**](https://www.pachyderm.com/trial/).
 Check out our [Enterprise features](https://docs.pachyderm.com/latest/enterprise/) for more details on our Enterprise Offer.